Canada beats US 5-1 in women’s world hockey championship

 Fast scored with 6:10 left in the first when she chipped the puck over the sprawling Cavallini and through a maze of sticks and defenders.
 Canada outshot the U.S. 15-4 in the period.

-Rattraw scored twice in a 2:58 span early in the second to break it open — and chase Cavallini.
-Rattraw made it 3-0 at 4:18, picking up a rebound off Brianne Jenner’s shot on a 2-on-1 break and slipping it inside the left post, and easily beat Cavallini on a wraparound at 7:16.
+Rattray scored twice in a 2:58 span early in the second to break it open — and chase Cavallini.
+Rattray made it 3-0 at 4:18, picking up a rebound off Brianne Jenner’s shot on a 2-on-1 break and slipping it inside the left post, and easily beat Cavallini to the post on a wraparound at 7:16.

+With captain Marie-Philip Poulin sidelined while recovering from a hard shot to the chest, Rattray went from a spare forward to the top line.

+“Any time I get out there I want to make an impact, whether that’s one shift or 10 shifts,” Rattray said.
+“You can’t really fill Pou’s shoes.
+She’s obviously a leader on this team and she has been for a long time, but I think we did a really good job.
+Everyone stepped up and did the roles that they needed to.”

-Cavallini stopped 16 of the 20 shots on goal she faced, with the U.S. only having five shots when she was pulled.
+Cavallini stopped 16 of the 20 shots on goal, with the U.S. only having five shots when she was pulled.
 Nicole Hensley took over in goal for the U.S., and gave up a short-handed goal on the first shot she faced when Sarah Nurse whistled a shot into the upper-right corner with 9:24 left in the period.

+“I think this group is well on the way to really uniting and being a good group,” Canadian coach Troy Ryan said.
+“We were able to put four lines over the boards and seven D over the boards, and everybody was contributing to our team’s success.
+Right now, that’s the best thing that’s happening.”

 Earlier, Petra Nieminen had a natural hat trick and added an assist in the first period to help Finland beat Switzerland 6-0.
 Finland (2-2) finished third in Group A to set up a quarterfinal against the Group B champion Czech Republic (4-0).
 Switzerland (0-4) will face Russia (1-3) in the quarterfinals.